chinedufn/swift-bridge/book/src/building/README.md

 # Building

-Writing an application that uses Swift and Rust essentially boils down to taking some Swift source code and some Rust source code and compiling it all into a final binary.
+Building an application that uses Swift and Rust means compiling Swift source code and Rust source code into a final binary.

 If there was a super-compiler that knew about both Swift and Rust code you could tell that compiler to compile source files from both languages into